nodejs/node/doc/api/http2.md

 The `'connect'` event is emitted once the `Http2Session` has been successfully connected to the remote peer and communication may begin.

-*Note*: User code will typically not listen for this event directly.
+User code will typically not listen for this event directly.

 #### Event: 'error'
 <!-- YAML